Wild Alaskan Sockeye Salmon - 8 oz.

 The Health Benefits of Salmon

-Seafood is widely regarded by medical experts and dieticians to be healthy and provide nutritional benefits not found in other meat sources.
+Seafood is widely regarded by medical experts and dieticians to be healthy, providing nutritional benefits not found in other meat sources.
 While salmon is often widely publicized for its health benefits, in general, most fish species are also low in calories and fat, but high in protein, vitamins, and minerals.

-Salmon is often included on lists of the best “superfoods” you can find and for good reason.
-A 3 oz. serving of salmon contains just 60 calories and 10 grams of fat while offering a whopping 17 grams of protein.
-Salmon is an excellent source of vitamin B12 to help regulate cells and provides a wealth of omega-3 fatty acids, which help lower the risk of cardiovascular disease, some types of cancer, dementia, and Alzheimer’s.
+Sockeye Salmon is often included on lists of the best “superfoods” you can find and for good reason.
+A 3 oz. serving of salmon contains just 60 calories and 10 grams of fat, while offering a whopping 17 grams of protein.
+Salmon is an excellent source of vitamin B12 to help regulate cells and provides a wealth of omega-3 fatty acids, which have been proven to help lower the risk of cardiovascular diseases, as well as some types of cancer, dementia, and Alzheimer’s.

 Simple Instructions for Storing and Thawing Salmon